Cardamine pratensis L. - Cuckoo Flower

 Morphology

-Erect annual to biennial herb to 50 cm.
-Basal leaves with long petioles, pinnate compound with 3-8 rounded leaflets; lower cauline leaves similar to the basal ones; upper cauline leaves shorter with more leaflets that are oblong to linear.
-Flowers pinkish, showy, with 4 crowded, obovate petals.
+Erect annual to biennial herb to 50 cm; basal leaves with long petioles, pinnate compound with 3-8 rounded leaflets, primary veins of terminal leaflet ending in an excurrent triangular callus tip; lower cauline leaves similar to the basal ones; upper cauline leaves shorter with more leaflets that are oblong to linear and more or less sessile; petals pink to white, obovate.

 Notes